kubernetes/community/sig-architecture/annual-report-2021.md

 - The main meeting itself is losing steam a bit.
 We could use more across the board attendance.
 We have to find ways to do this with better timely topics.
 - The sub projects are in sustainable shape for the most part.
 We could use more people in conformance, code-organization, and PRR for sure.
 - We want to rework the API reviews as well to make sure SIGs can for the most part do their own API reviews.
 - The Enhancements subproject has some tooling code, and is a good place for newer folks to contribute.
-It has been quite active recently, and as a process-focused subproject is a place where program managers can be
+It has been quite active recently, and as a process-focused subproject is a place where program managers can collaborate with other contributors on optimising processes regarding feature development, deprecations, policy rollouts, and other substantial changes.

 **What programs do you participate in for new contributors?**
 - Mainly through code-organization, we have a new mentee from LFX for example.
 - We do need to grow more folks who can work across SIGs somehow.
 We might need to put together a mentoring program to help with this.
-One idea we had before of reading group for KEPs may need to be revived.
+- We are reviving the idea of a reading group for KEPs.

 **Does the group have contributors from multiple companies/affiliations?
 Can end users/companies contribute in some way that they currently are not?**

 - Yes.
 Our chairs are from three different companies.
 We have many participants and subproject owners from those same companies and others.

 ## Current initiatives and project health

-- Please include links to KEPs and other supporting information that will be beneficial to multiple types of community members.

 **What are initiatives that should be highlighted, lauded, shout out, that your group is proud of?
 Currently underway?
 What are some of the longer tail projects that your group is working on?**